State’s first baby of 2020 born at Rotunda hospital in Dublin

 The Rotunda said it believed the child was the first born on the year, a conclusion supported by a number of the State’s maternity hospitals.

-It was a pattern repeated across the State as hospitals acceeded to the requests of parents for privacy.
+It was a pattern repeated across the State as hospitals acceded to the requests of parents for privacy.

 The Coombe Women’s Hospital said two babies were born in the first five hours of the day but the families involved did not want any publicity and no further details would be provided.